jacklule/DataViz-Syllabus/Tableau.md

 - Scroll to Lifestyle > Top Baby Names > click Dataset (csv versus xls files) > The file, TopBabyNamesbyState.csv, downloads
 - double click csv file > enter first name for Office Mac, if required > Excel opens > double click csv file again
 - inspect csv data: column names and 10507 rows! > (Occurrences spelled wrong) close Excel
-- Open Tableau Public, in left blue column, Connect not to Excel but to a text file > double click TopBabyNamesbyState.csv
+- In Applications on the lab computers, find and open Tableau Public; in left blue column, Connect not to Excel but to a text file > double click TopBabyNamesbyState.csv
 - inspect column headings and Tableau Public Symbols in column headings
 - in lower left, click Sheet 1, beneath Go to Worksheet